aws-samples/aws-modernization-with-snyk-and-hashicorp/content/50_Snyk/53_FixingIaCIssues.md

 curl http://3.238.195.45
 ```

-When you are complete with these tests, let's delete the provisioned infrastructure.
+When you are complete with these tests, delete the provisioned infrastructure with a `terraform destroy` command.

 ```bash
 terraform destroy -auto-approve